camlischke1/sans-index-template/sec660-gxpn/notes.md

                     - mmap regions,
                     - VDSO page
                     - heap memory for each process
+        - Write XOR Execute
+            - NX bit used by AMD 64-bit processors and the XD (also known as ED) bit used by Intel processors provide protection through a form of W^X (Write XOR Execute) on Linux.
     - Bypassing protections
         - Egg hunting
             - after initial shellcode execution, search for the unique tag prepended to the additional shellcode already on machine
                 - Once the tag is discovered, the appended shellcode is immediately executed
 - Return-Oriented Programming
     - used when we can't inject shellcode into memory, instead we just use bbytes that are already there
+    - demonstrated to defeat hardware Data Execution Prevention (DEP)
     - string together tons of gadgets to achieve a shellcode-like execution path
         - gadgets are executable blocks of code typically already loaded into memory
             - sequences of instructions that perform a desired operation and are usually followed by a return